clancinio/spring-professional-2023-study-guide/Module03.md

 ***

-## 6. Can you execute a plain SQL statement with the JDBC template?
+## 6. When does the JDBC template acquire (and release) a connection, for every method called or once per template?
+Why?

 The JDBC template of Spring Framework acquires and releases a connection for every method call by default.
 This is because it uses the `DataSourceUtils` class to manage database connections.